Call for Applications: Visiting Research Fellowship

 The NBCRNA understands that research and technologies will continue to impact your CRNA practice in various ways over the coming years.
 Through the work of the NBCRNA Evaluation and Research Advisory Committee (ERAC), the NBCRNA is leveraging today's technologies and research to continue to develop the evaluation of the current NBCRNA credentialing programs, and investigation of the question: What is the best way to assess knowledge and competence over time in CRNA practice?
 To focus on this, the ERAC and two subsequent subcommittees, comprised of subject-matter experts, have been established and are working on various research projects and initiatives.

-- New Resource: CPC Assessment Beta Research Study published in Journal of Nursing Regulation- Read here.
+- CPC Assessment Beta Research Study published in Journal of Nursing Regulation- Read here.

-- New videos added: ERAC Update Fall 2019, What is a Logic Model?
+- Videos added: ERAC Update Fall 2019, What is a Logic Model?